cbonoz/moviedb/Readme.md

-# Movie Roulette - Alexa App
+# Movie Roulette - Public Alexa Skill
  ---
 Database of movie facts and trivia using a combination of the NeflixRoulette API (http://netflixroulette.net/api/) and the unofficial IMDB movie API (https://github.com/worr/node-imdb-api).